Directed by David Greenwalt.

 - Also with Anya's amulet:

-- Futureshadowing: Averted.
-Alt-Giles' exposition was changed to remove mention that Anya was human before she was a vengeance demon, a twist that doesn't come to light until "Something Blue".
-However, the final version still has Giles mention that destroying Anyanka's power center will make her an ordinary woman "again", implying that she had been one before.
+- Averted for Willow later being offered the role of vengeance demon in "Something Blue" in Season 4.
+Alt-Giles's exposition was shortened, removing mention that Anya was a human who cursed her unfaithful lover before she was a vengeance demon, a fact that doesn't come to light directly until she tells the gang about it in "Something Blue".
+However, the final version still has Giles say that destroying Anyanka's power center will make her an ordinary woman "again", implying that she had been one before.

 - A Glass of Chianti: The Master has an example with a wine glass full of blood harvested at the Plant.

-- Go Mad from the Isolation: Wishverse Buffy is an even more by-the-book Slayer than Kendra, perhaps second only to the First Slayer.
+- Go Mad from the Isolation: Wishverse Buffy is an even more by-the-book Slayer than Kendra - except that while Kendra was an Extreme Doormat to her Watcher, Buffy is a grim nihilist and has more rebellious relationship with him.

 - Gratuitous Spanish: Students aren't allowed to drive in the Wishverse.
 In the abandoned parking lot, Cordelia accosts a janitor, demanding to know where her car is.
 His blank stare is regarded as a lack of fluency in English.
 "My auto!
 El convertablo?"